qianyilun/cmpt409/A3/readMe.md

 # Why we fail

-* Input is very complicated
+•	Input is very complicated
-  * Countries' name are raw string so when we are trying to use it as dp table index we need to index it first
-  * **Maintaining additional map to map the country name to ID add complexity to implementation**
-  * For each line there is no number of children at hand
-  * "#" set up is quite stupid
+o	Countries' name is a raw string, so when we are trying to use it as dp table index we need to index it first o	Maintaining additional map to map the country name to ID add complexity to the implementation o	For each line, there is no number of children at hand o	"#" set up is quite stupid
-* Detail in dp implementation is complicated too
+•	The detail in dp implementation is complicated too

   * we believe we have the correct dp set and algorithm but we are missing one or two detail in implementation
   * Details we covered
     * Set infinity value to a value that can be added up without overflow cause INF+INF would happened